nbrl/messaging-api/README.md

 * Install PHP
 * Install and start redis-server
 * Clone this repo and cd into it
-* Run `composer install` to install the Predis dependency
+* Run `composer install` or `php composer.phar install` to install the Predis dependency
 * Run `php -S localhost:8080` (or any port of your choice) to start the server

 ## Set up with Apache